michaelfaulkner/michaelfaulkner.github.io/_pages/cv.md

 Invited talks
 ======
+* Laboratoire de Physique Théorique, Toulouse, December 2019
+  * Adventures in electrolytes: from nonergodicity in emergent ones to rejection-free Monte Carlo in real ones

+* Laboratoire Ondes et Matière d’Aquitaine, Bordeaux, December 2019
+ * Adventures in electrolytes: from nonergodicity in emergent ones to rejection-free Monte Carlo in real ones

 * Max Planck Institute for Molecular Cell Biology and Genetics, Dresden, April 2018
   * Rejection-free Monte Carlo in liquid water